James Buchanan (1857 – 1861): The Fifteenth Retrospective

-Buchanan’s decision to endorse the Constitution written by pro slavery settlers in Kansas which was defeated on January 4, 1858 made him seem pro-south and enraged the north.
+Buchanan’s decision to endorse the Lecompton Constitution, written by pro slavery settlers, in Kansas which was defeated on January 4, 1858 made him seem pro-south and enraged the north.
 A president trying to force slavery into a territory where settlers didn’t want it discredited Buchanan in the eyes of both Republicans and even Northern Democrats.
 Buchanan’s actions are so pro-south, that he did not take the traditional oath “to preserve, defend and protect the United States” His management of the battle in Kansas only made things worse.

 The Ultimate Lame Duck

 In anticipation of the election of an anti-slavery president, South Carolina seceded from the union on December, 20 1860.
 As a lame duck, Buchanan denied the legality of secession but did nothing to stop it.
 Within weeks, six more states left the union and eight slaveholding states sat on the fence becoming border states.
 On February 9th, 1861, the Confederate States of America, now composed of seven states, elected Jefferson Davis president.
 One month later, the Buchanan presidency ended.

-This was the pinnacle of bitching in our nation’s history.
+This was the pinnacle of discontent in our nation’s history.
 In anticipation of government not being able to wholly endorse their side of a moral issue, citizens decided that the Republic should be no more.
 The believers in the preservation of the union that the founding fathers envisioned could not and would not let that stand.